hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-health-check-assessment-intro.md

 **NCDHC Newborn Health Check Assessment Health Interaction Composition Profile**

 This profile is used to represent Newborn Health Check Assessment Health Interaction as a FHIR document using Composition resource.
-The profile is at draft stage and under review by the Child Health Working Group.

 **Example Usage Scenarios:**

 The following are example usage scenarios for the National Child Digital Health interactions
 profile:

--   Query for Newborn Health Check Assessment Health Interaction FHIR document
+-   Query for Newborn Health Check Assessment Health Interaction FHIR document.
+This profile can be used to represent the following types of Health Assessments
+1. Birth to 4 weeks
+1. 6 to 8 weeks
+1. 4 to 9 months
+1. 12 months
+1. 18 months
+1. 2 to 3 years
+1. 3 4 years
+1. 4 to 5 years
 -   Upload Newborn Health Check Assessment Health Interaction FHIR document
 -   Update existing Newborn Health Check Assessment Health Interaction FHIR document